MicrosoftDocs/machine-learning-server-docs/microsoft-r/r-reference/revoscaler/rxsqllibpaths.md

  ### `connectionString`
- a `character` connection string for the SQL server.
-This should be local connection string as external connection strings are not supported while executing on a SQL server.
-You can also specify [RxInSqlServer](RxInSqlServer.md) compute context object for input from which the connection string will be extracted and used.
+ a `character` connection string for the SQL Server.
+This should be a local connection string (external connection strings are not supported while executing on a SQL Server).
+You can also specify [RxInSqlServer](RxInSqlServer.md) compute context object for input, from which the connection string will be extracted and used.

  ##Details

-For [RxInSqlServer](RxInSqlServer.md) compute context, the user specified as part of connection string needs to be a member of one of the following roles `'db_owner'` `'rpkgs-shared'`,  `'rpkgs-private'` or `'rpkgs-private'` in the database.
-When rxExec() function is called from client machine with [RxInSqlServer](RxInSqlServer.md) compute context to execute the rx function on SQL server the `.libPaths()` is automatically updated to include the library paths returned by this [rxSqlLibPaths](rxSqlLibPaths.md) function.
+For [RxInSqlServer](RxInSqlServer.md) compute context, a user specified on the connection string must be a member of one of the following roles `'db_owner'` `'rpkgs-shared'`,  `'rpkgs-private'` or `'rpkgs-private'` in the database.

-See the help file for additional details.
+When rxExec() function is called from a client machine with [RxInSqlServer](RxInSqlServer.md) compute context to execute the rx function on SQL Server, the `.libPaths()` is automatically updated to include the library paths returned by this [rxSqlLibPaths](rxSqlLibPaths.md) function.

  ##Value

 A character vector of the library paths containing both `"shared"` or `"private"` scope of the packages if the the user specified in the connection string is allowed access.
-On acccess denied, returns empty character vector.
+On acccess denied, it returns an empty character vector.

  ##See Also